-The city is filled with historic churches — they make you feel like a walk in Paris is a walk through history.
-In every quartier of every arrondissement the towers of churches are like beacons guiding you on your promenade.
+The city is filled with historic churches — they make you feel like a stroll in Paris is a walk through history.
+In every quartier of every arrondissement the spires and towers of churches are like beacons guiding you on your promenade.

-Most visitors know about the Notre Dame Cathedral and maybe even Sacre-Coeur, the big white dome on top of Montmartre.
+Most people know about the Notre Dame Cathedral and maybe even Basilica Sacre-Coeur, with the big white dome on top of Montmartre.
 But these just scratch the surface of the fascinating & historic religious structures of Paris.
 We've selected a few our favorites to bring to your attention.
 They are all worth a visit.

 It remains a prominent landmark today as it towers above the 6th Arrondissement.
 In the church you'll find the tomb of Descartes.
-Saint-Germain today is also the venue for the occasionnel classical music concert.
-If one is on while you're in Paris, it's well worth attending.
-Located at Place Saint-Germain-des-Prés, 75006.
+Saint-Germain today is also the venue for the occasional classical music concert.
+If there is a performance while you're in Paris, it's well worth attending.

 The present church was built in 1733, but ceased religious activities in 1825.
 It was finally purchased by the City of Paris one hundred years later and granted to the Syrian Catholic Church.
 Today it is also the site of many classical music concerts, and it's easy to buy tickets online.

-The building was almost razed during the Revolutionary Period, but underwent considerable renovation in the mid-1800s.
-So, the church is a mix of styles and periods, including the use of materials taken from other churches.
-On Rue Galande, 75005.
+The building was almost razed during the French Revolutionary, but underwent considerable renovation in the mid-1800s.
+Hence, the church is a mix of styles and periods, including the use of materials taken from other churches.

 Though the church was sold to private individuals by the Revolutionaires, it was acquired by the City of Paris in 1808, under orders of Napoleon.
-At that time it was given to the Lutheran Church, who still owns the building today.
+At that time it was given to the Lutheran church, who still owns the building today.
 Most of the interior is the result of mid-19th century renovations.
-Found at 24 Rue des Archives, 75004.

 • Notre Dame Cathedral…